goodwid/express-mongo-rest-api/LAB.md

 Be sure to implement full REST operations for each resource (`GET`/`POST`/`PUT`/`DELETE`)

+Logically required fields should be enforced for your resources and correct errors returned if data no supplied.

 This is pretty open to interpretation.
 Write this from scratch, don't just copy and paste code from class or previous projects.